firstdraft/appdev-lessons/lessons/each.md

 ## Each

-- Notes:

-  - Copied from [`each.md`](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/each.md){target="_blank"}
-  - See [Ruby Practice: Each][Ruby Practice: Each] for project: [https://github.com/appdev-projects/each-chapter](https://github.com/appdev-projects/each-chapter){target="_blank"}

 When we met the `Array` class, we noted that most of what we do as developers is manage _lists of things_ — photos, likes, followers, reviews, listings, messages, rides, events, concerts, projects, etc etc etc — and `Array` is the data structure that we'll most commonly use to contain these lists.

 Therefore, the most common reason we'll have to write loops is to **visit each element in an `Array` and do something interesting with it** — for example, display the element to the user with some formatting around it.

 ### Iterating over arrays with Integer's times method

-Try transforming the words in an Array using what you've learned so far about [loops](https://chapters.firstdraft.com/chapters/764){target="_blank"}:
+Try transforming the words in an Array using what you've learned so far about [loops](#loops-chapter):

 Write a program that, given a list of words from the user, would take each word and print it in three forms: